Healthy California Burger Bowl Recipe

 Recipe Variations

-These bowls are very versatile, you can top them with your favorite burger toppings to make your own burger bowls or try one of these variations below.
+These low carb burger bowls are very versatile, you can top them with your favorite burger toppings to make your own loaded beef burger bowls or try one of these variations below.

 Greek burger bowl.
 Make a Greek turkey burger, and leave out the avocado from the bowl.
 Add diced cucumbers, olives, and feta cheese.
 Drizzle the salad with equal parts of lemon juice and olive oil with a pinch of garlic powder and oregano.

 Tex-Mex burger bowl.
-Sprinkle shredded cotija, cheddar, or jack cheese on top of the burger, add a ⅛ cup of black beans to each bowl and replace the dressing with salsa or cilantro lime dressing.
+Sprinkle the burgers with a little chili powder before grilling them.
+Once they are cooked, add shredded cotija, cheddar, or jack cheese on top of the burger, add a 1/8 cup of black beans to each bowl and replace the dressing with salsa or cilantro lime dressing.

 Plant-based burger bowl.
 Instead of meat, use one of these meat alternatives such as a mushroom veggie burger or a beyond meat burger.